 By using a closed card sorting technique, I watched how 5 students placed keywords into already-created categories and learned, by asking them to think aloud, their thought process during this exercise.

 For example, “get feedback” and “find assistant” were placed in the “learn” category and “lectures” and “presentations” were more commonly placed in the “class resources” category.
-Identifying these patterns informed where students will most likely find information within the product and design the product with this in mind.
+Identifying these patterns informed where students will most likely find information within the product.

 Conducting Market Research